-Cats purr both while inhaling and exhaling, so the sound is nearly continuous.
+Cats purr during both inhalation and exhalation, so the sound is nearly continuous.

-Purring may have developed in the feline as a mechanism to keep bones and muscles in peak condition.
+Purring may have developed as a mechanism to keep a cat’s bones and muscles in peak condition.
 This is helpful during the long periods of inactivity in their style of hunting, which is to wait for prey to come by and then ambush it.

 Here’s a breakdown of the commonly accepted reasons why cats purr.

 Your Cat Is Content

 Cat owners have seen their cat purr when they are content and happy, similar to how dogs wag their tails.

 When your cat is sitting on your lap and getting pets and scratches, they are probably purring as well, and maybe even kneading your leg or a blanket.
 This nonverbal form of communication tells you that life is good and that your cat is very happy with the current situation.

 Cats probably also associate their purrs with positive interactions with you.
 When they purr, you continue to pet them.
 It’s almost as if they are training you.

 Your Cat Is Self-Medicating